 This is where building assets comes in handy 🙂

-4- Selling Something That You Don’t Believe In
+4- Having To Sell Something That You Might Not Believe In

 This is probably the worst aspect of affiliate marketing in my mind, by far.